Split-Correctness in Information Extraction: Introduction

 \section{Introduction}

 \e{Information extraction} (IE), the extraction of structured data from text, is a core operation when dealing with text in data analysis.
 Programming frameworks for IE, and especially \e{declarative} ones, are designed to facilitate the development of IE solutions.
-For example, IBM's SystemT~\cite{DBLP:conf/acl/ChiticariuKLRRV10} exposes an SQL-like declarative language, \e{AQL} (Annotation Query Language), which provides a collection of ``primitive'' extractors (e.g., tokenizer, dictionary lookup, Part-Of-Speech (POS) tagger, and regular-expression matcher) alongside the relational algebra for manipulating these relations.
+For example, IBM's SystemT~\cite{DBLP:conf/acl/ChiticariuKLRRV10} exposes a SQL-like declarative language, \e{AQL} (Annotation Query Language), which provides a collection of ``primitive'' extractors (e.g., tokenizer, dictionary lookup, Part-Of-Speech (POS) tagger, and regular-expression matcher) alongside the relational algebra for manipulating these relations.
 In Xlog~\cite{DBLP:conf/vldb/ShenDNR07}, user-defined functions are used as primitive extractors, and Datalog is used for relation manipulation.
 In DeepDive~\cite{DBLP:journals/pvldb/ShinWWSZR15,DBLP:journals/sigmod/SaRR0WWZ16}, rules are used for generating features that are translated into the factors of a statistical model with machine-learned parameters.
+Such rules play the role of generators of \e{noisy training data} (``labeling functions'') in the Snorkel system~\cite{DBLP:journals/pvldb/RatnerBEFWR17}.